-MATERIALS: Food Mapping slide (Miro board), Food Question slide (Miro board)
+MATERIALS: Food Mapping (Worksheet #2), Food Question (Worksheet #3), pens/pencils

 "Most of the food you eat comes from a farm, whether it's a crop, animal, dairy, fish or other type of farm.
 From there, your food then journeys to factories for processing or to markets for sale.
 The journey that your food takes from production (growing/processing) to your plate is called a food system and involves lots of different people, places, and transport.
 If we think about tomato sauce, for instance, we might start with the tomatoes at the farm, that then go to a factory, and then by truck to a local market, and then you walk to the market to buy it and eat it with dinner."